Saturday, 29 June 2024

 Walk around Stamford

 A hop and a skip from Peterborough by train is Stamford.
 My last visit was six years ago.
 As readers may know I lived near by this remarkable town and visited regularly.
 I shopped there in preference to Peterborough.
-It seemed much quieter than I remember it, more like the atmosphere of nearby Oundle or Uppingham.
+On this visit it seemed much quieter than I remember it, more like the atmosphere of nearby Oundle or Uppingham.

 Stamford is one of the greatest stone-built towns in England, if not the whole UK and I do recommend a visit.
 If you're a tourist staying in London it is is quite an easy thing to pop-up on the train (NB you will have to change at Peterborough).You will be amply rewarded.

-1 Two small travel tips: 1) be aware that it may well be cheaper to break down your journey rather than pay for a single return journey - I saved about 50% on my fare to Stamford by paying for the two legs of the journey separately i.e. two singles for the journey between King's Cross and Peterborough, and a return for the journey between Peterborough and Stamford.
+1 Two small travel tips if you are travelling up from London: 1) be aware that it may well be cheaper to break down your journey rather than pay for a single return journey - I saved about 50% on my fare to Stamford by paying for the two legs of the journey separately i.e. two singles for the journey between King's Cross and Peterborough, and a return for the journey between Peterborough and Stamford.
 2) It may well be cheaper to travel by express from King's Cross to Peterborough and not on a slower stopping train.
 Booking in advance also helps to keep the cost down.